Leveraging LLMs to Automate Energy-Aware Refactoring of Parallel Scientific Codes: Abstract

 \section{Abstract}

-While large language models (LLMs) are increasingly used for generating parallel scientific codes, most efforts emphasize functional correctness, often overlooking performance, especially energy efficiency.
-We propose LASSI-EE, an automated LLM-based refactoring framework that generates energy-efficient parallel codes through a multi-stage, iterative approach integrating runtime power profiling, energy-aware prompting, self-correcting feedback loops, and an LLM-as-a-Judge agent for automated screening of code solutions.
-We introduce energy-reduction@\emph{k}, a novel metric that quantifies expected energy reduction when generating $k$ code candidates and selecting the most energy-efficient, enabling systematic evaluation of multi-attempt generation strategies.
-Evaluating 20 HeCBench applications and two miniApps on NVIDIA A100 and AMD MI100 GPUs, a single run ($k=1$) with LASSI-EE delivers refactored parallel codes with an average 29\% expected energy reduction at an 81\% pass rate, representing a 2.8× improvement over vanilla LLM prompting.
-Multiple runs ($k=3$) achieve an average 48\% expected energy reduction at a 97\% pass rate.
-These results are consistent across devices, demonstrating LASSI-EE's effectiveness across diverse hardware architectures.
+Large language models (LLMs) are increasingly used for generating parallel scientific codes, with a primary focus on generating functionally correct code.
+Recent work has focused on generating performant code, with an emphasis on its execution time.
+However, energy efficiency is now recognized as a critical objective, given the significant power demands of large scale compute systems.
+This paper addresses the research question of whether LLMs can generate energy-efficient parallel scientific codes when guided by empirical execution feedback.
+To answer this question, we propose LASSI-EE, an automated LLM-based refactoring framework that generates energy-efficient parallel codes through a multi-stage, iterative approach integrating runtime power profiling, energy-aware prompting, self-correcting feedback loops, and an LLM-as-a-Judge agent for screening generated code.
+We evaluate LASSI-EE using twenty-two representative scientific benchmarks and applications on NVIDIA A100 and AMD MI100 GPUs.
+The results indicate an average energy reduction of 36\% for MI100 and 34\% for A100, across trials that produced passing energy-reducing refactorings.